lint-staged/lint-staged/README.md

 ## Installation and setup

+> A fast way to perform the below is to run `npx mrm lint-staged`.
+It does most of the setup for you.

 1.  `npm install --save-dev lint-staged husky`
 1. Install and setup your linters just like you would do normally.
 Add appropriate `.eslintrc`, `.stylelintrc`, etc.
 1. Update your `package.json` like this: